Update: Leesa Hybrid is formerly known as Sapira

-If you have been eyeing the all-foam Leesa mattress but are most comfortable with the traditional feel of innersprings, you may want to check out their high-end luxury hybrid, the Sapira.
+If you have been eyeing the all-foam Leesa mattress but are most comfortable with the traditional feel of innersprings, you may want to check out their high-end luxury Leesa Hybrid.

-Our in-depth review of Sapira by Leesa will give you a score of this bed based on an evaluation of comfort, edge to edge support, bounce, motion isolation, and more.
+Our in-depth review of Leesa Hybrid will give you a score of this bed based on an evaluation of comfort, edge to edge support, bounce, motion isolation, and more.

 Keep reading for our breakdown of foam and coils or move on to the overall impression and score.